dnl-rss/secureum-slot2-solidity101/01_contract.md

 #### 18. Gas Cost of State Variables

-Compared to regular state variables, the gas cost of `constant` and `immutable` variables are much lower.
+Compared to regular state variables, the gas costs of `constant` and `immutable` variables are much lower.

-For constant variables, the expression assigned to it is copied to all places where it is accessed in the code and it is re-evaluated each time.
+- For `constant` variables, the expression assigned to it is copied to all places where it is accessed in the code and it is re-evaluated each time.
 This allows for local optimization.

-Immutable variables are evaluated once at construction time and their value is copied to all places where it is accessed in the code.
+- `Immutable` variables are evaluated once at construction time and their value is copied to all places where it is accessed in the code.
 32 bytes are reserved for these values, even if they would fit in fewer bytes.
 Due to this, constant variables are sometimes cheaper than immutables ones.

 The only supported types for immutable variables are strings and value types.
 Only strings for constants.

 ### 19. Functions

-Functions are executable units of code typically defined inside a contract, but can also be defined outside of one.
-They have different levels of visibility toward other contracts.
+Functions are *executable units of code* typically defined *inside a contract*, but can also be defined outside of one.

+They have different levels of *visibility* toward other contracts.

 #### 20. Function parameters

-Function `parameters` are declared the same way as variables, and the name of unused parameters can be omitted.
+Function `parameters` are declared the same way as *variables*, and the name of unused parameters can be omitted.
 Function parameters can be used as any other local variable, and can be reassigned.

 #### 21. Function return variables